Summer Camp, COVID-19, and Food Service

 - Camps operating in the “bubble”.
 Many Camps will choose to operate with a policy that no one leaves camp and is allowed to return outside of food service deliveries and a delivery driver (for misc. items) that does not live inside the bubble, but rather just picks up and drops off items from the camp.

 - Pre camp quarantine and protocols to create the “bubble”.
 It is important to note that the food service employees must be aware of the protocols in place that will enable the bubble to be created effectively such as pre camp quarantine and negative COVID test results to enter initially (will also be retested).
+You could buy rapid covid test while you’re in the camp in case you feel like you’re showing some symptoms.

 - Wearing masks at all times in the kitchen.
 Luckily this has become the new norm and people are relatively understanding and used to wearing masks these days, so this should not be a big deal for most.